-Same is the case with links from Authoritative and trustworthy websites.
+Same is the case with links from authoritative and trustworthy websites.
 You as a business can employ someone to build links to your site but content marketing is by far the best approach.
 Your content becomes your credit score by the number of websites naturally linking to it.

 Content marketing is more simple than you think.
-If you follow these simple steps for content creation and be persistent, you will see permanent results in mid to long term.
+If you follow these simple steps for content creation and be persistent, you will see permanent positive results in mid to long term.

 What are the steps to create good content?

-- Divide and rule: figure out subtopics and write about them.
+- Divide and rule: Figure out subtopics and write about them.